 The National Health Service (NHS) in England has come under scrutiny for its recent guidance promoting first-cousin marriage, which some experts argue poses significant health risks.
 The guidance suggests that such marriages can strengthen family support systems and provide economic advantages, despite evidence linking them to increased risks of genetic disorders.

 Critics of the NHS guidance, including geneticists and public health advocates, have raised concerns about the implications of endorsing cousin marriages.
-"While the NHS aims to promote cultural sensitivity, it risks undermining public health by downplaying the genetic risks associated with consanguinity," said Dr. Sarah Johnson, a geneticist at the University of London.
+"While the NHS aims to promote cultural sensitivity, it risks undermining public health by downplaying the genetic risks associated with consanguinity," (Yahoo) said Dr. Sarah Johnson, a geneticist at the University of London.

 The guidance appears to be influenced by the prevalence of cousin marriages within certain immigrant communities in the UK, particularly among Pakistani Muslims.
 The NHS has stated that it seeks to avoid stigmatizing these communities while providing information on genetic counseling and health risks.
 However, some argue that this approach fails to address the potential health consequences for children born from such unions.

-"The NHS is walking a fine line between cultural respect and public health," noted Dr. Emily Carter, a public health expert.
+"The NHS is walking a fine line between cultural respect and public health," (Yahoo) noted Dr. Emily Carter, a public health expert.
 "It’s crucial to inform families about the risks without alienating them, but this guidance may send the wrong message."

 Historically, cousin marriage has been a contentious issue in Britain.
 It has been legal since the early 1500s, primarily to allow King Henry VIII to marry Catherine Howard, his ex-wife’s cousin.
 However, the Catholic Church had previously condemned such unions, viewing them as detrimental to societal cohesion.
 Pope Gregory the Great banned cousin marriage in the 6th century, a move that many historians argue helped lay the foundations of Western civilization by promoting broader social networks.